-Agnes Heatherley did not appear surprised at the proposition.
+Agnes Heatherly did not appear surprised at the proposition.
 She looked calmly across at him, and then said:

 "And that is?"

 "You mustn't make love to me.
-Not that I would really mind your doing so, but -- --" and she looked at him, her cheeks dimpling in a light smile -- -- "as you say, I know you of old, and don't wish to waste time at so obvious a game.
+No that I would really mind your doing so, but -- --" and she looked at him, her cheeks dimpling in a slight smile -- -- "as you say, I know you of old, and don't wish to waste time at so obvious a game.
 Flirting is only interesting when one or other of the parties may be sincere."

 "Very good" he said.
 "I see I shall have to live down my reputation, although I had hoped that it would have been buried in my absence.
 However, it's a bargain, and I shall keep you to it."

-She nodded carelessly and let her eyes drift around the room.
+She nodded carelessly and let her eyes drift round the room.
 He lay back again, and thoughtfully noted the delicate effect of blue-grey, smoke streamers upon warm, brown hair.

 Shortly afterwards they left together.

 For the next three or four weeks Allison saw quite a good deal of Agnes Heatherley.
-Arriving back in his native town, after seven years abroad, in France and Italy chiefly, where he had studied painting and music, he found himself out of all sympathy with the majority of his former acquaintances, and was quite pleased to have the company of one who possessed a certain natural sympathy (in spite of a purely conventional training), a fairly keen insight into human nature, especially that of men, and a curious, slightly cynical turn of mind which made her conversation both interesting and stimulating.
+Arriving back in his native town, after several years abroad, in France and Italy chiefly, where he had studied painting and music, he found himself out of all sympathy with the majority of his former aquaintances, and was quite pleased to have the company of one who possessed a certain natural sympathy (in spite of a purely conventional training), a curious, slightly cynical turn of mind which made her conversation both interesting and stimulating.
 He had met her first as a boy of fifteen while on a visit to his aunt during the summer holidays, and had promptly fallen in love with her, chiefly on account of her hair, which was then quite golden.
 Even then, he